MiniXC/typst-projects/thesis/chapters/01_introduction.typ

     "../figures/1/syntpp_figure.png",
     alt: ""
   ),
   caption: [Visualisation of hypothesised distribution of synthetic speech compared to real speech.
-Some speech is completly unrealistic (artifacts), while some is over- or undersampled, or cannot be generated at all.
+Some speech is completely unrealistic (artifacts), while some is over- or undersampled, or cannot be generated at all.
 Figure by #citep(<hu_syntpp_2022>).],
   placement: none,
 )

 A frequently-mentioned difficulty of matching the distributions of the real and synthetic speech is the one-to-many problem @ren_fastspeech_2019 -- one combination of speaker identity and text can have many possible realisations.
 The fundamental impossibility of modelling all possible realisations without having a perfect model of each speaker leads to some fundamental differences between real and synthetic speech distributions: some speech might be produced which could never be uttered by a human -- think the classic robotic sound caused by certain vocoders @hu_syntpp_2022, but these could also be more subtle and imperceptible by listeners such as is explicitly the goal for speech watermarking @nematollahi_watermarking_2013.
 Some speech might be more common in the synthetic data distribution than the real data distribution.
 And yet more speech might be present in the real distribution but not, or rarely, in the synthetic one.

 The goal of this work is to investigate how these distributions differ in #emph[meaningful] ways -- that is, in ways that matter to human listeners.
 For example, it might be interesting that a specific algorithmic metric, such as #abbr.a[MCD] between synthetic and real speech is lower for one #abbr.a[TTS] system than for another.
-However, if this does not positively affect a listeners perception of the speech we do not deem it meaningful for this work.
+However, in this work, we only focus on such differences if they do affect listeners' perceptions of the speech.

 === TTS-for-ASR evaluation